benlye/flash-multi/doc/Troubleshooting.md

 Most likely you have flashed a non-USB enabled firmware over the USB port, making the USB port (and the module) inoperable.

-Luckily, the USB bootloader always starts the module up very briefly in DFU mode, and we can take advantage of that to re-flash it.
+Luckily, the USB bootloader always starts the module up briefly in DFU mode, and we can take advantage of that to re-flash it.

 1. Download or compile the correct, **USB-enabled**, firmware
 1. Open a **Command Prompt** and change to the 'tools' sub-folder in the Flash Multi folder